 Why not spend a few days in Marrakech, then head off into the unknown | © hoch2wo / Alamy Stock Photo

-Many people are already thinking of an early 2021 getaway to Marrakech.
+Many people are already thinking of a 2021 getaway to Marrakech.
 The fourth-largest city in Morocco is close to the foothills of the Atlas Mountains, and with these smart options, you can enjoy the best of both worlds.

 Boutique Hotel, Spa Hotel, Hotel

 Courtesy of Kasbah Bab Ourika / Expedia

 Sir Richard Branson’s stunning retreat in the Atlas Mountains offers views of Morocco’s tallest peak.
 Aside from the impressive landscape, this hotel also has log fires and a heated pool to keep you warm during those cold Saharan nights.
 There are just a few rooms available, making this the ideal desert hideaway for those in the know.

 Now from $0 per night